saverymax/optimal-design-data-integration/doc/local_build/html/_sources/data.md.txt

 # Data

 This describes the data used in both the simulated and applied experiments.
 The data for the applied setting is described first.
-For all data downloaded in these instructions, it will be easiest to place them all in the same directory that you later provide to the script to preprocess data.
+For all data downloaded in these instructions, it will be easiest to place them all in the same directory that you later provide to the script to pre-process the data.
 HOWEVER, it is not necessary to follow these steps if you would like to use our pre-processed data set.
-Within this repository, the data can be found in the ```data/ebird/data_pack.RDS``` file.
+Within this repository, the data can be found in the ```optimal-design-data-integration/data/ebird/data_pack.RDS``` file.
 This should be provided to the ```optimal_design_application.R``` script as described in the usage section of this documentation.
+You can skip to the [usage section](usage) in this case.

-For the purpose of the blind review, we have provided all data necessary to reconstruct the pre-processed data in the directory above the main source-code directory (named ```optimal_design_site_occ```) for this project.
-It is not possible to put the data in the main directory (i.e., how it is structured in the github repository) as the datasets are too large for GitHub.
-Once this code and data is made public, the unprocessed data will be stored in a separate public-facing repository.
+We have also provided all data necessary to reconstruct the pre-processed data in the zipped ```raw_data``` folder in the figshare repository.
+This means that you don't have to follow the data downloading steps and can skip to the [data processing](#processing-data) section below.
+Upon the public release of this repository, the pre-processed data and code will also be available in a public GitHub repository.

-Again, to run the experiment code, you can use the data we provide via the file ```data/ebird/data_pack.RDS```.
+Again, to run the experiment code, you can use the data we provide via the file ```optimal-design-data-integation/data/ebird/data_pack.RDS```.
 Alternatively, the instructions below describe how to download, process, and create this file and data from scratch.

+## Additional packages

+If you would like to recreate the data used in this work, a few extra packages are required:
+- auk
+- exactextracr
+- lubridate

 ## Map data